 The course is based on open software and content.
 The demonstrations and programming exercises are done using Python under Ubuntu, and the references and materials for the course come from open online repositories.
 We are also distributing with open licenses the software and materials developed for the course.

-Who is this class for: This course is primary aimed at advanced undergraduate or master students, along with professionals, interested in signal processing, programming and music.
+This course is primary aimed at advanced undergraduate or master students, along with professionals, interested in signal processing, programming and music.

 Created by: Universitat Pompeu Fabra of Barcelona, Stanford University

 Yes, there is no fee in this course.
 You can follow the course, do the assignments, and obtain a final grade completely for free.